Key takeaways

 Later in the early-stage — after you’ve developed your product, a network and possibly some sales — an accelerator may be a good choice.
 Accelerators can help if you have limited business experience, a small network of professional contacts, or are in an unfamiliar market or sector.
 The purpose of a startup accelerator is exactly that: to help accelerate your startup’s growth.
 It’s a mentor-based program that provides intensive guidance, support and structure for a set period, typically three months.

-Investors in the early-stage — angel and venture capitalists — are taking on a lot of risk and want to be convinced that you have a solid product, an identifiable market and a business plan with a strong team to execute it.
-Because of the enhanced risk component, fundraising at this stage often takes a long time, and it frequently involves assessing a range of financing options.
+Investors in the early-stage — angel and venture capitalists — are taking on a lot of risk and want to be convinced that you have a solid product, an identifiable market and a business plan — with a strong team to execute it.
+Because of the enhanced risk component, the early-stage of fundraising often takes a long time, and it frequently involves assessing a range of financing options.
 What characterizes the early-stage more than anything is that you are still lining up the proof and performance metrics you need to create an intriguing pitch deck for seed money or Series A funding.

 You’re in this stage if you’re: